What is EEM?

 Why choose EEM?

 As the messages are delivered, EEM tracks the delivery as well as any responses and displays this information within a graphical timeline.
-This allows exercise observer/controllers to view the staff efficiency by seeing the content and timeliness of message responses for use during post training reviews.
+This allows exercise observer/controllers to view the staff efficiency by visualizing the content on a time-based view.